Daniel-KM/Omeka-S-module-BulkImport/README.md

 Note: the library "CodeMirror" has no file "codemirror.js" by default: it is created automatically when installing packages with npm.
-To use it via composer, the missing file is added in the package used by composer.
+To use it via composer, the zip file from codemirror.net (v5) is used.

 Then install it like any other Omeka module.